SkillsUnion/tamkeen-software/docs/4-devops/cicd/ci.md

 In the workflow, we will:
 1. Start running a `build` job.
 2. Start running a `test` job ensuring that the `build` job passes.
+3. Run the `publish` job after the `test` job to ensure that the image we will publish has passed all the tests.

 ```yaml
 workflows: